mainmatter/mainmatter.com/_posts/2019-12-23-clarity-in-templates.md

 We have improved our template a further step.
 Now we can tell properties, named arguments, and local variables or helpers/components apart.

-If you wish to use named arguments in your application, you can use ember-named-arguments-polyfill [[x](https://github.com/rwjblue/ember-named-arguments-polyfill)] for Ember.js versions older than 3.1.
+If you wish to use named arguments in your application, you can use [`ember-named-arguments-polyfill`](https://github.com/rwjblue/ember-named-arguments-polyfill) for Ember.js versions older than 3.1.

-Note that `@model` was introduced by RFC #523 [[x](https://emberjs.github.io/rfcs/0523-model-argument-for-route-templates.html)] so that you can refer directly to the model that was passed to a route template.
+Note that `@model` was introduced by [RFC #523 "Model Argument for Route Templates"](https://emberjs.github.io/rfcs/0523-model-argument-for-route-templates.html) so that you can refer directly to the model that was passed to a route template.

 ### Disambiguating components

 After the last change, it would be nice to have a way to disambiguate component invocations from other kinds of dynamic interpolations.
-Fortunately, a new syntax was introduced called angle bracket invocation syntax [[x](https://emberjs.github.io/rfcs/0311-angle-bracket-invocation.html)] that allows us to do just that.
-It also allows us to distinguish between named arguments and HTML attributes when invoking components, but that will be covered in a future post.
+Fortunately, a new syntax was introduced by [RFC #311 "Angle Bracket Invocation"](https://emberjs.github.io/rfcs/0311-angle-bracket-invocation.html), that allows us to do just that.
+Using angle bracket invocation also enables us to distinguish between named arguments passed to the component, and HTML attributes passed to the component.
+HTML attributes and `...attributes` will be covered in a future post.

 To update, we replace curly braces with an HTML-like `<>` syntax–hence angle bracket invocation,–using capital case for the name of the component, `::` instead of `/` for nested components, and prefixing named arguments with `@`.
 Here is how the above `blog` and `blog/post` templates look like once updated: